 19. SproutSocial is another social media management tool for Twitter and Facebook, but this one offers contact management, competitive insight, lead generation and more unique functionality.
-Since SproutSocial also had the killer archive feature I was looking for, and was also available for the iPhone, I switched over to using SproutSocial as my main social media client early in 2012 and am not looking back.
+Since SproutSocial also had the killer archive feature I was looking for, and was also available for the iPhone, I switched over to using SproutSocial as my main social media client and am not looking back.
 If you haven’t, sign up for a free SproutSocial trial – and discover what you might be missing!

 20. The web service bit.ly is a tool that helps collect, organize and shorten links and URLs.
 It is available via web or mobile.
 Many users use the bit.ly bookmarklet to easily create tweets with shortened links which they can then analyze the results for later.

-When you analyze these top clients and realize how many are for mobile, iOS, automation or are or will be discontinued, it is safe to say that the top Twitter clients in 2012 for any business to consider come down to:
+When you analyze these top clients and realize how many are for mobile, iOS, automation or are or will be discontinued, it is safe to say that the top Twitter clients for any business to consider come down to:

 I find that active tweeters often have very deep and passionate relationships with their social media apps, so now it’s your turn: What do you use for your Twitter client and recommend to the world?
 Any surprises in the above results?